LilaShiba/oopCapstone2023/README.md

 4. **Add fun emojis** 😄 to your `README.md` file and comments to make them more engaging and enjoyable to read! 🎨

 Remember to have fun, be creative, and show off your OOP skills!
 Good luck, and happy coding! 🚀🌟

-## Peer Rubric

-Use this [Rubric](https://github.com/kyle1james/oopCapstone2023/blob/main/rubric.md) for your peers tech-demos

 # Why Dark Mode 🌃🌿